tahsinhossain123/AI-Based-Client-Type-Identifier-for-Companies-with-Large-Client-Bases/README.md

 ## Overview

 This project focuses on developing a machine learning model to classify entities within a dataset of 10,000 entries, distinguishing between individuals and companies.
 Tailored for third-party companies with extensive client bases, the project strategically employs web scraping techniques to enhance data collection and model training.
-Leveraging Python and popular libraries such as TensorFlow and scikit-learn, a highly accurate machine learning model is engineered.
+It usees Python and popular libraries such as TensorFlow and scikit-learn.

 ### Key Achievements